 Because adolescents and adults can transmit this disease to infants who are too young to have received their series of the DTaP vaccine, it is imperative that adults around the baby are immune.
 Parents, grandparents and childcare providers should all have received a dose of Tdap vaccine.
 (Also see vaccine considerations for new and expectant moms.)

 How can I protect my newborn from pertussis?

 Pertussis can be a dangerous disease for a new baby.
 Because of their small airways and the amount of mucus caused by infection with pertussis, babies have trouble breathing, often turning blue during their coughing spells.
-Every year in the U.S. about 20 to 25 children die from pertussis, most are young babies who have not been fully immunized.
+Every year in the U.S. about 20 children die from pertussis, most are young babies who have not been fully immunized.

 Additionally, you can encourage hand washing before people touch the baby, and if anyone has a cough, try to limit the baby's exposure to this person.
 Unfortunately, people are not only contagious in the first few weeks of the severe coughing stage, but also in the one- to two-week period leading up to cough onset.
 During this period, symptoms may resemble cold-like respiratory symptoms (e.g., runny nose, sneezing, occasional cough).

 If I had whooping cough as a child, do I still need to get the vaccine before being around an infant?

 Protection after a pertussis infection is not life-long.
 Because infants are at increased risk of suffering complications and death from pertussis infections, adults and teens who will be around them, including childcare providers, should have a single dose of the Tdap vaccine.